-Where higher power is required, it should be branched off from the intelligent interface with power tap using a suitable switch or relay.
+Where higher power is required, it should be branched off from the intelligent interface for additional power tap incl. fuse using a suitable switch or relay.

 For more information, see: 4.23 Connectors and Connections

 4.16 Emergency call systems